slint-ui/slint/docs/reference/src/advanced/backend_qt.md

 The Qt backend only supports software rendering at the moment.
 That means it runs with any graphics driver, but it does not utilize GPU hardware acceleration.

+The compilation step will detect whether Qt is installed or not using the qttype crate.
+See the instructions in the [qttypes documentation](https://docs.rs/qttypes/latest/qttypes/#finding-qt) on how to set the environment variable to point to the Qt installation.

+If Qt is not installed, the backend will be disabled, and Slint will fallback to another backend (usually the winit backend).

 ## Configuration Options

 The Qt backend reads and interprets the following environment variables: